Surveillance camera on a pole, blue sky.

 If the local LAN is also 192.168.254.x, there could be an IP conflict.

-[NOTE: If attempts to modify the Internal NIC IP address result in ‘Parameter Error’, you may need to temporarily ‘adjust’ the recorders IPv4 address parameter to another IPv4 address prior to modifying the Internal NIC IP address.
-Then change the recorders IPv4 address back once the Internal NIC address is modified.]
+[NOTE: If attempts to modify the internal NIC IP address result in a ‘Parameter Error’, you may need to temporarily ‘adjust’ the recorder's IPv4 address parameter to another IPv4 address prior to modifying the internal NIC IP address.
+Then change the recorders IPv4 address back once the internal NIC address is modified.]

-In general, this indiates that there is not enough bandwidth when trying to add more than 50 cameras.
+In general, this indicates that there is not enough bandwidth when trying to add more than 50 cameras.

 Is the RAID being utilized?
 If yes, then the incoming bandwidth is 200 instead of 320.